 - Don’t wait to call the vet — Seek veterinarian help immediately if your dog is unable to walk, bleeding heavily or if the area is very swollen or oozing pus.

-- Proper paw hygiene is important — Proper nail maintenance and hygiene can prevent many causes of obsessive nail-biting of the nail bed and other destructive behavior. 🧼
+- Proper paw hygiene is important — Proper nail maintenance and hygiene can prevent many causes of obsessive nail-biting of the nail bed and other destructive behavior.

 👉 Believe it or not, human-grade Benadryl is safe for dogs when it’s used properly.
 Learn how to treat your dog’s allergy symptoms in our guide to giving your dog Benadryl for allergies.

-In this trial, a novel protein or hydrolyzed protein diet is fed for 6 to 8 weeks.
-Nothing but the vet-approved food should be ingested — no treats, flavored medications, fish oils, or supplements.
-After that time, food is reintroduced and you can look for a reaction.
+In this trial, a novel protein or hydrolyzed protein diet is fed for 6 to 8 weeks under veterinary supervision.
+Nothing but vet-approved food should be ingested — no treats, flavored medications, fish oils, or supplements.
+After that time, food can be reintroduced and you can begin to look for a reaction.

 Broken or overgrown nails

 Nails of a healthy length should not curve back around toward the paw.
 Overgrown nails can make walking painful for dogs, so they may try to bite the excess nail.
 They might also attempt to grind their nails down by scratching at the ground excessively.
 This can lead to nail breakage or further irritation, which can bring on infection.
 Talk with your vet if you notice any redness, swelling, or pain that is accompanied by your dog biting and pulling.

 If your dog is dealing with a puncture wound or foreign object, symptoms are usually limited to the paw area — your dog may limp and lick the affected paw, which may bleed or appear swollen and red.
 They may also be hesitant to let you examine the wound.